 "After the holidays are over, don’t just throw your tree in the trash.
 Many communities collect Christmas trees and turn them into mulch or wood chips, or you might even find a goat farm that would gladly take your tree."

 6. And, when shopping baking supplies, opt for something you'll use for a long time.

-Even though buying aluminum cookie cutters and cheaper appliances may be tantalizing, Olsen says bakers should opt for items that will last a long time, and that will be useful in more ways than one.
+Even though buying aluminum cookie cutters and cheaper appliances may be tantalizing, Olson says bakers should opt for items that will last a long time, and that will be useful in more ways than one.
 She has a few favorite items she strongly suggests buying, to ensure your Christmas baking is as green as possible.

 "It’s always better to do more with less," she says.
 "Another thing to think about is the longevity of individualized appliances and the end of life— will it last a long time?
 Can it be recycled or repaired?
 Some of my favorite items are a basic aluminum cookie sheet and a cast iron skillet.
 I use the cast iron to make biscuits and scones."

 The holidays are all about giving, so make sure to give mother Earth a break this Christmas, and celebrate sustainably, whenever possible.
-For more tips from Lauren Olsen, the World Centric blog truly has it all.
+For more tips from Lauren Olson, the World Centric blog truly has it all.